-Not only are natural cures less expensive than chemical-based products, “they’re often more effective because you can use ingredients in their most potent, natural form,” reveals Alexis Wolfer, author of The Recipe for Radiance.
+Not only are natural cures less expensive than chemical-based products, “they’re often more effective because you can use ingredients in their most potent, natural form,” reveals Alexis Wolfer, author of The Recipe for Radiance: Discover Beauty's Best-Kept Secrets in Your Kitchen ($17.66, Amazon).
 Her three-step secret to thick, glossy hair: a soothing massage to boost scalp health, an herbal rinse to encourage new growth, and a tasty snack to prevent hair breakage.
 “And remember: Your hair only grows about half an inch a month, so be patient.
 After about three months you’ll start seeing profound results!”

 How to Get Thicker Hair at Home